Brahmani-Thota/ASL/README.md

 ## Aim:
-The goal of the project is to translate and recognize the signs of various alphabets and digits into the text by using the same deep learning model for training both digits and alphabets.
+To understand the communication of the deaf commmunity through an online application by translating gestures to text through deep learning models.

 ## Data:
 [3]The original MNIST image dataset is made from handwritten digits and is commonly used for image-based machine learning methods.